Perspective | Trump’s campaign can be put on hold. Election Day can’t.

 The National Task Force on Election Crises, of which I am a member, has published a primer laying out the deadlines in current law.
 The operative point: “Under our constitutional system, the president has only the powers set forth in the Constitution or delegated to him by Congress.
 Neither the Constitution nor any statute passed by Congress gives the president the authority to cancel or postpone an election, even in an emergency.”

 If Trump were unable to continue as the GOP nominee, his party has rules (as does the Democratic Party) for selecting a successor nominee.
-The members of the Republican National Committee would make the decision: As legal scholar Richard Pildes outlined Friday in a Washington Post interview, there are three committee members from each state, but every state would vote by casting the number of votes they had at the Republican Convention (dividing the votes among the three if they don’t agree).
+The members of the Republican National Committee would make the decision: As legal scholar Richard Pildes outlined Friday in a Washington Post interview, there are three committee members from each state, but every state would vote by casting the number of votes they had at the Republican convention (dividing the votes among the three if they don’t agree).

 However, the reality is that Trump’s and Biden’s names are already on ballots across the country, and early and absentee balloting has begun.
 By the time a party would need to change its nominee, a substantial portion of the electorate will already have voted in person or by mail, according to the election provisions of each state.

-Things are more complicated if a candidate wins an apparent majority in the electoral college in the election, but then experiences a health emergency before the electoral college meets to vote.
+Things are more complicated if a candidate wins an apparent majority in the electoral college in the election but then experiences a health emergency before the electoral college meets to vote.
 This year, the Supreme Court ruled, broadly, that states can prohibit “faithless electors” from voting contrary to the winner of the popular vote in their state.
 But the court addressed the specific issue of a candidate’s health in a footnote, saying: “nothing in this opinion should be taken to permit the States to bind electors to a deceased candidate.”
 Let’s hope that such a tragedy never comes to pass.
 We should be clear, though, that at that point, the electoral college outcome would be up to a combination of state laws and the individual decisions of electors.

 If the winning presidential candidate were to die after the electors have cast their ballots for him, then, presuming Congress accepts these votes, the vice president-elect would ultimately succeed to the presidency under the terms of the 20th Amendment.